 It's no wonder that people worry about electric car battery deterioration.
 Not only does a degraded battery mean a shorter range on a full charge, but buying a replacement battery, if necessary, would set you back thousands.
 The real question on everyone's minds is—how well does an electric car battery last?

-To help answer this question for the renowned electric car maker, Tesla, we analysed owner-submitted data from Plug In America for Model S cars made between 2013 and 2019.
+To help answer this question for the renowned electric car maker, Tesla, we analysed owner-submitted data submitted between 2013 and 2022 from Plug In America for Model S cars made between 2013 and 2019.
 While the technology is still relatively new to the market, we now have nine years of data from which to draw some longer-term conclusions about the longevity of Tesla batteries.
 This study follows our previous study of the Nissan Leaf battery performance.